tremor-rs/tremor-www-docs/docs/development/issue-investigation.md

 3. Decide on what would prove your theory - this is where you decide what the next debugging step is, it should ideally either completely confirm, or rule out your theory, that however isn't always possible.
 4. If the steps decided on in step 3 fully confirm the issue you're done.
 If they fully disprove the theory go back to step 1 with the new information.
 If you neither have prove or disprove for your theory return to 3 and re-formulate what is required to prove it.

 Especially initially it helps to document each step as you progress along with any changes you made.
-This helps to prevent double checking the same theory but also serves as a good learning exercise.
+This helps to prevent double-checking the same theory but also serves as a good learning exercise.

 **Note**: Don't be shy to re-visit a theory if you found new evidence for it that were not visible in the first attempt.

-**Note**: It is a very helpful to talk to someone, formulating the thoughts in sentences and words often springs new ideas and a second perspective helps with.
+**Note**: It is very helpful to talk to someone, formulating the thoughts in sentences and words often springs new ideas and a second perspective helps with.

 ## Logs